efabless/caravel_board/docs/chipignite_1_silicon_notes.md

 ## Firmware

 The boards have been programmed with the blink firmware example in the repo.

+Example firmware includes a make target `flash` for programing the flash on the evaluation board.
+The target uses a script `firmware/util/caravel_hkflash.py`.
+In some cases, you may need to hold the reset button (jumper `SW1`) while programming the flash.
+Occasionally, I've had to comment or uncomment line 144 in `caravel_hkflash.py` which affects whether to hold Caravel in reset before erasing and programming the flash.

 The datasheet for Caravel with the management core configuration for chipIgnite 1 (2106Q) can be found [here](./caravel_datasheet.pdf).